jamesec/jamesec.github.io/o/ungoogled.md

 This article outlines the steps on a Mac.

-**Step 1:** Download `UnGoogled Chromium` and install it.
+**Step 1:** Download and install `UnGoogled Chromium`.
 https://techspot.com/downloads/7181-ungoogled-chromium.html
 A lightweight approach to removing Google web service dependency.

 I've used it for a long time with no issues.
 However, since it's a precompiled binary, use it at your own risk.
 Alternatively, you can compile it from [the source code](https://github.com/ungoogled-software/ungoogled-chromium).

 As you manually install the downloaded `UnGoogled Chromium` App, click this button to allow it to run:
 (macOS) System Settings → Privacy & Security → Security → Open Anyway